 The Wind River Range is a dominant range in the Rockies Mountains.
 Exceptionally long, wide, high, rugged, and remote, the Winds (as they are known) are little known outside of the hiking and mountaineering communities, but to many they are clearly spectacular mountains.
 The Wind River Mountains run for 90 miles in a straight line due northwest-southeast in west-central Wyoming.
 They are only connected to other mountains at their northwest end, and all along their length they rise directly from expansive flatlands.
 The Continental Divide runs along the entire crest of the range.
 One of the most striking things about the Winds is their remoteness.
 No roads cross the range, and in most places the crest is over twenty miles from the nearest trailhead.
 There are no National Parks or famous landmarks to draw the millions of tourists that go to nearby Yellowstone.
 Other than a few areas that are popular you are most likely to experience solitude.
 The closest major towns are Pinedale to the west, Lander and Riverton to the east, and Dubois to the north.
 Jackson Peak is in the Wind River Range, and is the 8th highest of the 35 Wyoming 13ers (see the list here).
-It is located in between Fremont Peak to the northwest and Indian Pass to the southeast.
-Jackson Peak is most easily approached from Indian Basin starting from Elkhart Park trailhead.
-It happens to be the 7th highest mountain in the Wind Rivers.
+It is located between Fremont Peak to the northwest and Indian Pass to the southeast.
 The mountain is named after William Henry Jackson, a prolific early photographer that captured many early black and white photos of the western US.
 He is also the one whom Jackson Hole, Wyoming is named after.
-It is a great peak that has a standard class 2 route up its southeast ridge.
+It is a great peak that has a reasonable standard class 3 route up its southeast ridge.
 There are some moderate climbing routes up its south face and several ice climbs on its north face.

 Located in Wyoming's Wind River Range Use the south approach from Pinedale, drive US Highway 191 southbound from Jackson, Wyoming to Pinedale.
 From Rock Springs, Wyoming on Interstate 80, drive northbound on Highway 191 to Pinedale.
 At the east end of Pinedale where Highway 191 bears south, (turn at Faler's General Store) proceed east then immediately north on Fremont Lake Road, which soon becomes Forest Road 101.
-Continue 14.3 miles to a large parking area and the trailhead for the Pole Creek Trail, just beyond the Elkhart Park Ranger Station.
+Continue 14.3 miles to a large parking area at the end of the road for the Pole Creek Trail, just beyond the Elkhart Park Ranger Station.
 From here (Elkhart Park Trailhead), hike the Pole Creek Trail to Island Lake, passing by Photographers Point and Seneca Lake along the way.
 Just after passing over a small divide at 10,660 feet Island Lake will come into view.
 Descend to it and continue to the junction with the Titcomb and Indian Basin trails.
 Take the Indian Basin Trail heading east/rightward and hike to the Indian Lakes where great camping can be had.
 This all trail approach is somewhere between 15-17 miles long.